harmony-ai-solutions/quickstart/README.md

 1.  **Launch Harmony Link Application**: Launch the `harmony-link` and `harmony-link-ui` containers or the Harmony Link desktop application.
 2.  **Navigate to "Integrations" Tab**: In the Harmony Link UI, go to the newly added "Integrations" tab.
 3.  **Set Quickstart Repository Path**: You will be prompted to set the path to this quickstart repository (e.g., `D:/projects/quickstart` on Windows, or `/path/to/quickstart` on Linux/macOS).
 This path is crucial for Harmony Link to discover available integrations and their templates.
-4.  **Discover and Manage Integrations**: Once the path is set, Harmony Link will discover the `integrations.json` file and list available AI services (e.g., Text Generation WebUI, Harmony Speech Engine).
+4.  **Discover and Manage Integrations**: Once the path is set, Harmony Link will discover the `integrations.json` file and list available AI services (Text Generation WebUI, Harmony Speech Engine, LocalAI, and Ollama).
 5.  **Configure Docker Compose**: For each integration, you can click the "Configure" button to open a YAML editor.
 Here, you can view the default Docker Compose template (e.g., `docker-compose.cpu.yml` or `docker-compose.nvidia.yml` from the `templates/` directory) or customize it.
 Your custom configurations will be saved in the `.automation/` directory within this quickstart repo.
 6.  **Configure Additional Files**: For integrations that require additional configuration files (e.g., `CMD_FLAGS.txt` for Text-Generation WebUI, `config.yml` for Harmony Speech Engine), click the "Config Files" button.
 This will open a modal where you can view and edit these files directly.
 Changes are saved to the original files in this repository.
 A "Revert to Default" option is available to restore files to their last committed state using Git.
 7.  **Start/Stop/Restart**: Use the control buttons to manage the lifecycle of the individual AI service containers.
 Harmony Link will orchestrate these services using their respective Docker Compose files.